sendyma/Medical-XAI/README.md

 </p>

+## Citations and Acknolwdgements

-__Please remember to respect the authors and cite their work properly__:
+Please remember to respect the authors and cite their work properly:

     @article{wang2023interpretable,
       title={An Interpretable and Accurate Deep-learning Diagnosis Framework Modelled with Fully and Semi-supervised Reciprocal Learning},